 Will want to answer questions such as:

 Are these easy questions to answer?
 Of course not!
-Which is why most organizations look for quick and easy ways to reward employees, and which provide almost instantaneous results ... but generally not long-lasting solutions.
+Which is why most organizations look for quick and easy ways to reward employees.
+Reward programs which provide almost instantaneous results ... but generally not long-lasting solutions.

 It is far more challenging to look at what may be causing people to under-perform, and then change systems, so that the work people do, provides them with the intrinsic desire to perform at high levels.